 III.
-Choose the best form of f an -ing form: gingivitis. a) developing; women and steroid users face increased risks of c) being developed; d) having been developed.
-2. For the examine the mouth, measure a) determining; severity of periodontitis a dentist may review a medical history, the pocket depth and take dental X-rays. c) having determined; d) having been determined. bacteria and removes bacter a) having discourag hes the root surfaces further build-up of tartar and ial by-products. ing; c) being discouraged; d) having been discouraged. beyond gingivi a) advancing; three people over the age of 30 have a form of periodontitis tis. c) having advanced; d) having been advanced.
-5. When the disease p bone destruction. rogresses, the pockets deepen to gum tissue and c) having been led; from your teeth. a) doing; flossing can help to remove most of the plaque c) being done; d) having been done.
+Choose the best form of an n -ing form: 1.
+Diabetics, pregnant we gingivitis. omen and steroid users face increased risks of a) developing; c) being developed; d) having been developed. examine the mouth, measure th a) determining; rerity of periodontitis a dentist may review a medical history, the pocket depth and take dental X-rays. c) having determined; d) having been determined. bacteria and removes bacterial a) having discouraging the root surfaces further build-up of tartar and by-products. g; c) being discouraged; d) having been discouraged.
+4. More than one in three beyond gingivitis. ee people over the age of 30 have a form of periodontitis a) advancing;b) being advanced; c) having advanced; d) having been advanced.
+5. When the disease prog bone destruction. a) being led; b) leading; from your teeth. a) doing; can help to remove most of the plaque c) being done; b) having done; d) having been done.

 /.
 The female patient with i gingivitis has started an oral contraceptive recently.

 a) taking; c) having taken;

 b) being taken; d) having been taken.

-8 on two we eks before the patient with acute periostitis is still receiving
+8 on two we eeks before the patient with acute periostitis is still receiving

 antibiotics intravenously.

 a) operating; c) being operated;

 b) having operated; d) having been operated.

 9. Bacteria to grow, spread and cause damage have destroyed

-the connective tissues that suppo ort the teeth.
+the connective tissues that supp ort the teeth.

 a) allowing; c) having allowed;

 b) being allowed; d) having been allowed.

 10. The second step of periodontal therapy involves surgical procedures with

-the intention ofth ne prognosis of teeth and aesthetics.
+the intention oft he prognosis of teeth and aesthetics.

 a) improving; c) being improved;

 b) having improved; d) having been improved.